Life insurance is an essential part of a financial plan, but it can be challenging to obtain life insurance for people with diabetes.

 - Hobbies (especially any that could be particularly dangerous or risky such as rock climbing or sky diving)

 - Any other life insurance that is in force (as well as the amount of that coverage)

-Due to having diabetes, it is likely that the life insurance underwriters will also need to know more in-depth information regarding your overall health, as well as more details about your condition and any medications that you take for the management or control of that condition.
-Therefore, you may also be asked some condition-specific questions such as some or all of the following:
+Due to having diabetes, the life insurance underwriters will also need to know more in-depth information regarding your overall health and more details about your condition and any medications you take to manage or control the condition.

 - Which type of diabetes were you diagnosed with (i.e., Type 1 or Type 2 diabetes)?